-Newham does not automatically reserve any child a place at the:
+Newham does not automatically reserve any child a place at any school including the:

-school closest to their home;
+School closest to their home:

-school where their child formerly attended;
+School where their child formerly attended;

-- school where their child attends Saturday school or other clubs/extended services; OR - school where their siblings or relatives are or used to be on roll;
+School where their child attends Saturday school or other clubs/extended services; OR

-- faith school linked to the place of worship where they practise;
+School where their siblings or relatives are or used to be on roll;

-- OR
+• Faith school linked to the place of worship where they practise;

-- school where their parent/carer works.
+School where their parent/carer works.

-A child will only be considered for places at schools where their parent/carer has applied by completing and successfully submitting the appropriate common application form (CAF).
+A child will only be considered for a place at schools where their parent/carer has applied by completing and successfully submitting the appropriate common application form (CAF).
 This does not mean we can only place a child at one of the schools named, as we reserve the right to allocate an alternative placement if we cannot meet parental preference or the preferred schools cannot meet the child's needs.